Kubala King: Current State on Sunyani Streets Sparks Sadness After Scotland Deportation

 Kubala King, Ghana, Scotland, Deportation, Sunyani, Accra

-Kubala King arrives at location in Ghana he plans to build his kingdom after deportation.
+Kubala King arrives at a location in Ghana where he plans to rebuild his kingdom after being deported from Scotland.
 Image credit: Moors Northern Tribe

 Source: UGC